jeremychauvet/aws-python-sdk-showroom/README.md

-# template-showroom
+# AWS Python SDK showroom

-This repository is a template to quickly start new showroom projects.
+This repository store code examples to interact with AWS with Python SDK.